Getting your Trinity Audio player ready... |

 KEY FACT:

-A calculator can be used only in section 4 of the SAT.
+A calculator can be used for all math questions on the SAT.

 A calculator is definitely a tool that can significantly help you on the SAT.
-However, it’s worth noting that even when the calculator is allowed, it does not have to be used for all questions.
+However, it’s worth noting that even though a calculator is allowed, it does not have to be used for all questions.
 In other words, use the calculator when it makes you more efficient, and avoid it when it does not.

-College Board has a list of which calculators can be used.
-We recommend using either a graphing or a scientific calculator because they have greater capabilities than a four-function calculator.
+The College Board has a list of acceptable SAT calculators.
+We recommend using either a graphing or a scientific calculator because they have greater capabilities than a 4-function calculator.

 Ensure that you are comfortable using the calculator that you take to the SAT.
-Graphing and scientific calculators require practice and familiarity to be effective tools during your exam.
+Notably, graphing and scientific calculators require practice and familiarity to be effective tools during your exam.
+If you choose to use the built-in Desmos calculator, be sure you are comfortable using it before test day.

 TTP PRO TIP: